 The injured area is then equipped with the extra cells it needs to heal the injury, whether it’s damaged cartilage or a torn ligament, tendon, or muscle.

 The therapy depends upon numerous factors, including the extent, age, and type of injury.
 An additional determinant is your body’s overall capacity to heal, which is also dependent upon lifestyle, nutrition, habits, health and disease.

 Platelet-Rich Plasma (PRP) may be the right choice for people with good healing systems and minor acute injuries, or who may have some minor arthritis in a joint.

 Stem cells may be chosen when there is more significant or chronic damage.
 In these cases, the tissues that need to heal actually need to “learn” how to heal again, or there is a complete tendon or ligament tear, as opposed to a small or partial tear.

-There is a myth that regenerative medicine is too costly to pursue for the average person with insurance.
+There are many inaccurate myths surrounding regenerative medicine.
+One is that stem cell therapy is too costly for the average person with insurance.
 What is often overlooked in these arguments are all the costs associated with surgery (even those with insurance), along with considerations of recovery time, pain, swelling, and other complications.